Catharine Street is Welland’s last remaining visible brick road. In April 1912, Welland began a program to pave its main streets with brick.

 In 1913, brick paving was extended along Catharine Street as part of the town’s plan to establish an integrated transportation system linking the three railway depots.

-The brick paving was undertaken by Charles H. Kaumeier of Port Huron, Michigan.
-The street is constructed of Metropolitan paving brick of medium red colour laid in a stretcher bond pattern over a six inch concrete base.
-The brick was manufactured in Michigan.
-Construction was completed by December 31, 1913, at a cost of $2,613.36.
-Although subsequently covered with asphalt, due to wear and tear most of the brick is now exposed and retains all of its original material and design.
+The street is constructed of medium red metropolitan paving brick laid in a stretcher bond pattern over a six-inch concrete base.
+Construction was completed by December 31, 1913, for $2,613.36.
+Although subsequently covered with asphalt, wear and tear have exposed most of the brick, which retains its original design.

 - By-law number: 1995-10673

 60 East Main St., Welland, ON L3B 3X4